myapaulogy/PC-to-Android-File_Transfer-using-Java-Socket/README.md

 # PC-to-Android-File_Transfer-using-Java-Socket
-This is an android application that allows the user to download files from a computer on the same local network
+This is an android application that allows the user to download files from a computer on the same local network <br />
+I used java because Windows/Linux any computer that can run java can run this application

 # Quick Start Guide
 ## For Android